tony-hj/legged_gym_amp/README.md

 2. Both env and config classes use inheritance.
 3. Each non-zero reward scale specified in `cfg` will add a function with a corresponding name to the list of elements which will be summed to get the total reward.
 The AMP reward parameters are defined in `LeggedRobotCfgPPO`, as well as the path to the reference data.
 4. Tasks must be registered using `task_registry.register(name, EnvClass, EnvConfig, TrainConfig)`.
 This is done in `envs/__init__.py`, but can also be done from outside of this repository.
 5. Reference data can be found in the `datasets` folder.
+The `retarget_kp_motions.py` script can be used to convert keypoints to AMP reference trajectories, and `legged_gym/scripts/replay_amp_data.py` can be used to replay the reference trajectories.

 ### Usage ###
 1. Train: